 Of course our prayers go out to everyone in Indonesia to be safe and healthy.
 And hearts are heavy for the people in Bali, as their work and income is highly affected again with the new lockdown.

 New requirements made it mandatory for all foreign travelers to show certificate that they are fully vaccinated for COVID-19.
-Mandatory quarantaine is currently set on 8 days in a hotel in Jakarta.
+Mandatory quarantaine is currently set on 3 days (2 nights) in a hotel in Jakarta IF you are fully vaccinated.
+Doesn't count for families with kids and if you have only 1 vaccination.
+You'll have to quarantine for 5 days (4 nights) instead.

 Currently foreigners with Diplomatic and KITAS/KITAP visas may enter Indonesia and offshore eVisas are open to apply again.
 This is a special B211 'business' visa that has been used by foreigners to enter the country pre-summer.